U.S. Route 122 (1935–1963): Reading to Northumberland

 US 122 crossed into Northumberland County and continued west along a multilane road to Mount Carmel.
 In Mount Carmel, the route followed Fifth Street before it intersected PA 54 at Chestnut Street.
 At this point, PA 54 became concurrent with US 122 and the two routes turned north on Market Street and west on East Avenue.
 US 122/PA 54 turned north onto Poplar Street and headed out of Mount Carmel, where the multilane road became unnamed and headed west through Atlas.
 PA 54 split from US 122 by turning to the north while US 122 continued west and passed through Kulpmont on Chestnut Street.
-The route continued west as a unnamed multilane road and entered Shamokin, where it headed northwest on Mt.
+The route continued west as an unnamed multilane road and entered Shamokin, where it headed northwest on Mt.
 Carmel Street before turning west onto Sunbury Street.
 US 122 came to an intersection with the northern terminus of PA 125 and turned northwest onto Sixth Street, leaving Shamokin.
 The route became an unnamed multilane road and reached a junction with the northern terminus of PA 225.
 A short distance past this intersection, the road narrowed to two lanes and came to the community of Weigh Scales, where it turned north and became a multilane road again.
 US 122 came to an intersection with the western terminus of PA 742 (present-day PA 487) in Paxinos, where it turned west and soon narrowed to two lanes.
 The route passed through Stonington and briefly became a multilane road before narrowing back to two lanes.
 Farther west, the road name became State Street and it intersected the northern terminus of PA 890.
 The route entered Sunbury and headed west through the city along Market Street.
 US 122 came to an intersection with PA 14 (present-day PA 405) along the east bank of the Susquehanna River, at which point it turned north to form a concurrency with PA 14 along Front Street.
 The road crossed the Susquehanna River, Packer Island, and more of the river into Northumberland.
 In Northumberland, the road became King Street and US 122 reached its northern terminus at an intersection with US 11, where PA 14 turned southwest to follow US 11 and continue along the present-day alignment of PA 405.